Get to know OFIC

-The Integrity and Compliance Office (OFIC) is a unit attached to CABEI's Risk Management that is responsible for administering and managing the risks of money laundering and terrorist financing, integrity and sanctions in accordance with CABEI's guidelines, policies, procedures and tools, with the purpose of preventing and mitigating the effects that could occur if the organization, its operations or activities are used as a vehicle for money laundering, financing of terrorism, risks of fraud and corruption that prevent compliance with CABEI's fiduciary duty, damage to the image and reputation derived from sanctions and other related activities.
+The Integrity and Compliance Office (OFIC) is responsible for administering and managing the risks of Money Laundering, and Terrorist Financing, Financing of the Proliferation of Weapons of Mass Destruction (ML/TF/FPWMD), Integrity and Sanctions in accordance with CABEI's guidelines, policies, procedures and tools, with the purpose of preventing and mitigating the effects that could occur if the organization, its operations or activities are used as a vehicle for money laundering, financing of terrorism, risks of fraud and corruption that prevent compliance with CABEI's fiduciary duty, damage to the image and reputation derived from sanctions and other related activities.

 CABEI is committed to promoting a culture of "Zero Tolerance" to fraud, corruption and other prohibited practices.
 To this end, it has a regulatory framework defined as the "Integrity System", which includes prevention guidelines, the implementation of the different means for filing complaints, the handling of complaints, the power to conduct investigations and the process for recommending or sanctioning prohibited practices in its operations, among others.

 A Prohibited Practice is defined as any fraudulent, corrupt, coercive, collusive or obstructive practice.